*5b. Correcting the MeSH Lab and Additional MeSH Practice

 1. a drug used to treat a disease

 You will be confronted with these three types of searches often during your careers, and I would prefer that the heading/subheading combinations suggested by the templates make sense to you, that they become second nature.
-During this session, you’ll get some more practice with the these three types of searches.
-You’ll be provided the templates on the exam, but shouldn’t really need to consult them.
+As you complete the exercises below, you’ll get some more practice with the these three types of searches.
+Hopefully, the templates will begin to seem like the logical/easy choice.
+(You’ll be provided the templates on the exam, but shouldn’t really need to consult them.)

 Drug causes a disease = adverse effect of a drug is the cause (etiology) of a disease =